-A guide on the Coronavirus (COVID 19) cycle businesses will go through to get to a new way of working and tips on protecting employees living with critical illness or caring for a dependent.
+A guide on the Coronavirus (COVID-19) cycle businesses will go through to develop a new way of working and tips on supporting employees who are living with critical illness or caring for a dependent.

-These past two weeks have seen a seismic change in how organisations, employees and our nation operate, as we collectively tackle the Coronavirus (COVID 19).
-Businesses are under increasing strain to keep afloat and maintain operations but on top of that, people faced with critical illness have additional anxieties and questions which need to be addressed.
+The past year has seen a seismic change in how organisations, employees and our nation operate, as we collectively tackle the Coronavirus (COVID-19).
+Businesses are under increasing strain to keep afloat and employees are concerned about their future.
+People faced with critical illness have additional anxieties and questions that need to be addressed.
 Leaders must put measures in place to protect employee wellbeing and promote positive health initiatives to ensure ongoing business success.

-But we can get through this together by ensuring that everyone is looking out for the people who make up their organisation.
-That’s why we’ve detailed a few points below to help you prepare for the stages of change which you find your organisation operating in and to help minimise the impact on your people.
+We’ve outlined a few points below to help you prepare for the stages of change that you may find your organisation operating in and minimise the impact on your people.

 The business cycle of Coronavirus (COVID 19)